taylorhummon/smoothmath/docs/source/usage.rst

 Great!
 While we can only take the derivative when an expression has a single variable, we can take the :class:`~smoothmath.Differential` of an expression that has multiple variables.
-The differential has several *parts*, one for each variable.
-Each part of the differential is referred to as a *partial*.
+The differential has several *components*, one for each variable.
+Each component of the differential is referred to as a *partial*.

 >>> from smoothmath import Differential, Point
 >>> from smoothmath.expression import Variable